-Non-native riparian vegetation along the banks of Landa Lake will be treated using an aquatic-approved herbicide.
-Elephant ears will be treated in small sections to minimize overall herbicide usage and to minimize soil/ bank disturbance over large areas.
-Non-native trees will be cut and removed and remaining tree stump treated with aquatic-approved herbicide.
+Non-native riparian vegetation will be treated with mechanical methods and/ or with use of an aquatic-approved herbicide.
+Elephant Ears will be treated in small sections to minimize overall herbicide usage and to minimize soil/ bank disturbance over large areas.
+Non-native trees will be cut and removed, and remaining tree stump treated with aquatic-approved herbicide.

 Monitor areas where non-native plants were removed in previous years.
-Re-treat and remove re-emergent non-native vegetation.
+Re-treat and remove reemergent non-native vegetation.